 How do I report if I need/want to?

-FIs were requested to submit the full final verification reports, to the FSTC no later than the end of the business Friday, 05 June 2020.
-All reports are to be submitted electronically via email to firstname.lastname@example.org with the subject: FSTC 2018/19 Report– (name of entity).
-In the past, however, they did allow entities to still submit after this date, however we cannot guarantee this.
+FIs were requested to submit the full final verification reports, to the FSTC no later than the end of the business Friday, 12 August 2022.
+All reports are to be submitted electronically to the Drop Box link.

 Should an entity encounter difficulty in providing the above-requested information they should contact the FSTC at email@example.com, or call (011)838 6696 or get in touch with their respective Trade Associations for more clarity

 The FSCA has confirmed that there will be no compliance reports yet for this year.
 They are still busy drafting the new Conduct of Business Reports it seems.
 The last compliance reports were issued in 2018.
 It is not clear why it is taking them 4 years + so far to draft new CBR reports.
 My guess is that they are waiting for the COFI Act first, which still has to become law.
 Or maybe some more coffee is needed, post-haste.
 But that is just an educated guess at this stage.
 In the meantime we continue to make sure our clients are compliant in terms of what the law requires of them.

 In other news, the FIC issued a document with a complicated title: "Important communication regarding FATF Mutual Evaluation: Immediate Outcome 4 - Preventative Measure".
 I am going to save you the time you would have spent to read the 10 page document and summarise if for you.

 The document basically details that the Financial Action Task Force (the global rule maker responsible for FICA being in your lives) did an assessment on the compliance in South Africa and found us wanting.
 They say that entities do not understand the money laundering risk and also fail to identify reportable transactions and fail to report them to the FIC.